Skip to main content

 Apply now

-If there is no way to provide digital copies of your plans or documents, visit one of our service centres.
+If there is no way to provide digital copies of your plans or documents, visit one of our libraries with council services.
 Our staff will accept your documents for an additional charge.
 The charge covers costs involved with us scanning your documents into our digital consent system.

 Call us on 09 301 0101 to speak with our building and planning help desk if you have questions regarding your application.